What You Need to Know About Montana Fly Fishing

 Every year numerous people flock to Montana to cast a line in our blue ribbon fisheries.
 Fly fishing is a booming industry and attracts millions of dollars to the local economies of small Montana communities, including Bozeman, and for good reason.
 Bozeman offers world class fishing access and some of the most knowledgeable and experienced guide services of anywhere in the world.
 There is no better place to spend a week fly fishing, than Bozeman, Montana.
-Simms Fishing Products, the industry leading wader and fly fishing gear manufacturer, is proud to call Bozeman home and even though the classic fly fishing movie, A River Runs Through It, takes place in Missoula, the entire movie was filmed in Bozeman, Livingston, and the surrounding area.
+Simms Fishing Products, the industry leading wader and fly fishing gear manufacturer, is proud to call Bozeman home and even though the classic fly fishing movie, A River Runs Through It, takes place in Missoula, but the entire movie was filmed in Bozeman, Livingston, and the surrounding area.
 If you are planning your fly fishing adventure to Bozeman, here are a few things you should know about Montana fly fishing.

 Book Your Guide Early